sorl/aino-utkik/README.rst

 aino-utkik
 ==========

-Clean and simple class based views for Django
+Small, clean code with a lazy view dispatcher and class based views for Django.